Ti trovi in:

 Milano Scoreboard, now at its third edition, measures the attractiveness and competitiveness of Milano in the European context through 224 indicators clustered in 3 sections:

 Moreover, this edition features 9 maps of Milano exploring in depth some of the main phenomena studied in the Scoreboard, in order to visualize the spatial distribution of data.

 The Steering Committee has chosen to analyse Milano’s economic, social and cultural context in comparison with other international urban centres.
 International data comparability is therefore critical when selecting indicators.

-Moreover, compared to the previous edition, the panel of cities is broader: in the "attractiveness and reputation" section the comparison is set at the global level and Milano is benchmarked against the main global cities by role in the international economic network: Berlin, London, Paris, Barcelona, München, Stuttgart and Lyon in Europe, Chicago and New York in the United States, Shanghai and Tokyo in Asia.
-As to "vocations", the comparison is conducted with the most representative territories of each value chain at a European level, based on indicators of economic performance and employment.
+More in detail, in the "attractiveness and reputation" section the comparison is set at the global level and Milano is benchmarked against the main global cities by role in the international economic network: Berlin, London, Paris, Barcelona, München, Stuttgart and Lyon in Europe, Chicago and New York in the United States, Shanghai and Tokyo in Asia.
+As to "vocations", the benchmarks are the most representative territories of each value chain at a European level, based on indicators of economic performance and employment.